-Innovation in Content, Format, Distribution, and New Products.
-We distribute our content across other platforms when it makes business sense to do so, so that our viewers can access our content where, when and how they want it.
-To that end, we have partnerships with all major streaming services and digital platforms, including Netflix, Hulu and Amazon Prime, to make our content available to their subscribers on various platforms permitting subscribers to access programs at their convenience, including electronic-sell-through (EST) and physical (DVD and Blu-ray) formats.
+Multi-Platform Content Monetization and Distribution.
+We distribute our content across other platforms so that our viewers can access our content where, when and how they want it.
+To that end, we have partnerships with all major streaming services and digital platforms, including Netflix, Hulu, Apple TV, Amazon Prime and Roku, to make our content available on various platforms permitting subscribers to access programs at their convenience, including electronic-sell-through (EST) and physical (DVD and Blu-ray) formats.

 Growth and Innovation in Advertising.
-We continue to leverage our premium quality, popular content on our networks to optimize our advertising revenue.
-In addition, we are embracing new opportunities the evolving advertising space presents, including an expanding presence on advertising video on demand (AVOD) and free ad-supported streaming (FAST) platforms.
-To date, we have launched eight distinct channels featuring our content, in different configurations, across major AVOD platforms, such as Pluto TV, Sling TV and Samsung TV Plus.
+We continue to leverage our high-quality popular content on our networks to optimize our advertising revenue.
+In addition, we are embracing an array of new advertising opportunities, including an expanding and robust presence on free ad-supported streaming (FAST) and advertising video on demand (AVOD) platforms.
+To date, we have launched a total of 17 distinct channels featuring our content, in different configurations, across major FAST platforms, such as Pluto TV, Sling TV and Samsung TV Plus.
 We have increased the value of our linear and digital advertising inventory by establishing a leadership position in advanced advertising technologies, including addressable advertising and programmatic buying, to make it easier for a wider variety of advertisers to partner with us and to make the impressions they buy smarter and more effective.
 We have seen the number of advertisers utilizing these tools increase and our targeted audience advertising sales have grown as a result.
 In addition to our own initiatives, we are also participating in broader industry efforts focused on expanding the availability of addressable advertising.
 We believe our products enhance our value to advertisers through better targeting, data and measurement and we believe they will contribute to growth of our overall business in the mid and long term.